quasarframework/quasar-framework.org/source/api/js-router.md

   trigger: function() {
     //The [this] object is a copy of the [route] object plus:
     //this.params containing the hash tokens
-    //this.state containing state ('before', 'on', 'after')
-    //this.next containing methods to pass parameters to the next state
     //this.url containing the original url hash
     //this.query containing the query string parameters }